easysam/IVMM/README.md

 # IVMM
 Implement of IVMM map matching method.
-Issues are welcome.

 Please refer to the paper for details of the method: @inproceedings{yuan2010interactive, title={An interactive-voting based map matching algorithm},